fl101/awardfares-blog/_posts/2020-04-10-new-tap-routes-to-cape-town-and-cancun.md

 * JNB-ZRH - Swiss (Airbus A340)

 <img src="/assets/img/new-tap-routes/jnb.png" />

+The best alternatives with connections outside of Europe would be Ethiopian via Addis Ababa (ADD) or Turkish via Istanbul (IST).
+The former is known to have better award availability, whilst the latter has a more extensive route network in Europe.

 ## Cancun, Mexico (CUN)
 Before the new TAP route there is only a single Star Alliance direct route from Europe to Cancun, operated by Lufthansa from Fankfurt.